AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-08.md

 - Dynamic templates and subscriptions
 - Best practices for implementation and security

-If you want to give LLMs real, relevant context from your systems—without compromising safety or control—**resources** are the foundation.
+If you want to give LLMs real, relevant context from your systems: without compromising safety or control, **resources** are the foundation.

 ## What Are Resources in MCP?